WindwardPapa/InterIIT-Bootcamp-2024/README.md

 ## 🔍 Overview

-Instead of using traditional statistical arbitrage (like cointegration), this strategy adopts a **signal-based momentum approach**:
+Instead of using traditional statistical arbitrage (like cointegration, etc.), this strategy adopts a **signal-based momentum approach**:

 - Calculates **RSI** and **MACD** for a set of equities
 - Evaluates each indicator's **predictive strength based on historical returns**